 If you want to leverage the maximum protection and security online on Ubuntu, you will have to rely on the OpenVPN protocol, which comes backed up with AES 256-bit Military-grade encryption.
-Here is a link to setup OpenVPN conveniently!
+Here is a link to set up OpenVPN conveniently!

 Ubuntu VPN Client Overview

 The official troubleshooting website of Ubuntu offers plenty of details about setting up different protocols and clients on the platform.
 Click on the links below for setting up each on the OS, without any hassle.

-Best VPN for Ubuntu Reddit
+Best VPN for Ubuntu: FAQs

 When figuring out the Best VPN for Ubuntu, you may come across certain queries/questions, which trigger your thought process.
 Below we have listed some of the most common ones we get:

 No, Ubuntu does not have a VPN, but you can always set up manually on your open-source system.
 Check the compatibility of the VPN provider you are using with Linux.